 This course focuses on the increased involvement of women in the criminal justice system as victim, offender, and professional.
-It provides an in-depth presentation of the various types of crimes in which women engage and the theories behind that involvement, as well as the methods employed by the criminal justice system when dealing with both the female offender and victim.
-An analysis of the different types of professional positions women hold within the criminal justice system is presented utilizing film presentations, current event articles, and guest speakers.
+It provides an in-depth presentation of the various types of crimes in which women engage and the theories behind that involvement, as well as the methods employed by the criminal justice system when dealing with both the women hold within the criminal justice system is presented utilizing film presentations, current event articles, and guest speakers.
 The student completes the course with an understanding of past, present, and future trends for women and their contact with the criminal justice system.